Cristian Bonilla: 2012

 With both Nacional goalkeepers Gastón Pezzuti and Franco Armani injured, Bonilla would be the first choice goalkeeper for the rest of the 2012 season.
 He made his official debut with Los Verdolagas on 22 July 2012 against Junior in the second leg of the Superliga Colombiana, a match that ended 3–0 favoring Nacional.
 This was his first clean sheet for the club as well as the first title of his club career.

-He made his first league appearance on 29 July 2012 against Deportivo Cali, conceding three goals in a 3–1 loss.
+He made his first league appearance on 29 July 2012 against Deportivo Cali, conceding three goals in a 3–1 defeat.

 Bonilla's second title would come in the 2012 Copa Colombia final against Deportivo Pasto.
 Due to his effective performance, Bonilla was able to achieve two clean sheets in the two-leg series.
 On 24 November 2012, Bonilla was put on the bench for the first time during his time with Nacional in a match against Itagüí.
 As a result of Pezzuti's recovery, Bonilla would compete for a spot in the starting eleven.
 However, due to what Bonilla had achieved to the moment with the club, Pezutti would be relegated to the bench.
 Armani was still recovering him his injury.

 Equidad Seguros (loan)

-He was loaned at Bogota based club La Equidad in 2015.
+He was loaned at Bogota based club La Equidad in December 2014.
 He went on to perform an impressive season, resulting in a call up for the Colombia national football team.

 Return to Atlético Nacional

-In December 2015 Bonilla extended his link to the club, until 2018.
+In December 2015, Bonilla extended his link to the club, until 2018.
 He returns to Atlético Nacional in 2016.

+Equidad Seguros (loan)

+On 27 June 2017, Bonilla rejoined La Equidad on loan, looking for more playing time.

 Al-Fayha

-Cristian Bonilla joined Saudi Pro League side Al-Fayha.
+Om 26 July 2018, Bonilla joined Saudi Pro League side Al-Fayha.

+Later career

+On 25 July 2019, Bonilla returned to Colombia and rejoined La Equidad in the Categoría Primera A. A year later, on 17 July 2020, Bonilla joined Millonarios on loan with an option to make the move permanent.
+His loan at Millonarios was cancelled, and he returned to La Equidad for the 2021 season.

+On 27 January 2022, Bonilla moved to the United States, joining USL Championship club San Antonio FC.
+After starting in 3 matches, Bonilla announced his retirement from professional football on 31 March 2022.